stormasm/spanish/log/log26.md

 ### tratarse - to be about

 - no se trata de dinero - its not about the money
-- si se trata de dinero no tienes que preocuparte
+- si se trata de dinero no tienes que preocuparte - if its about money you do not need to worry
 - se trata del viaje, no del destino - its all about the journey, not the destination
+- no tienes que preocuparte - you don't have to worry
+- no tienes que preocuparte por eso - you don't have to worry about that
+- no tienes que preocuparte por nada - you don't have to worry about anything

 ---